SpongePowered/SpongeDocs/source/server/spongineer/logs.rst

 .. tip::

     Logging affects performance.
 If you log too much you might lose a small amount of tps.
-If you don't have (complete) logs nobody can help you to reconstruct what happened on your server.
+Also remember that it will become harder to reproduce errors if there are no/incomplete logs available.

 SpongeForge logfiles
 ====================